-Our next Board meeting will be Tuesday May 14, 2019 7:00 pm @ the Chappel in the Pines Meeting Cabin.
+Our next Board meeting will be Tuesday August 13 at 7pm at the Chapel in The Pines meeting Cabin.

-Located adjacent to Highway 4, and the Arnold Rim trail Arnold is renowned for its scenic sierra beauty and convenient access to skiing, boating, hiking, golf and Big Trees State Park with numerous other recreational activities and wine tasting nearby.
+Located adjacent to Highway 4, and the popular Arnold Rim trail (ART), Arnold is renowned for its scenic sierra beauty and convenient access to Bear Valley skiing, boating, ART hiking, golf and Big Trees State Park with numerous other recreational activities and wine tasting nearby.
 Property owners & Visitors enjoy four seasons that include winter snows and wonderfully moderate summer temperatures typical of the Sierra Nevada.

-On this MPOA website, you will find lots of helpful current information.
+On this MPOA website you will find lots of helpful current local information.

 MPOA strongly supports the Fire Wise and VIP (Volunteers in Prevention) Program.
-Our wonderful local group of volunteers inspect properties for compliance with Cal Fire PRC 4291.
-Volunteers welcome.
-2nd inspections have been completed.
+Our wonderful volunteers inspect properties for compliance with Cal Fire PRC 4291.
 Violation notices to be sent by Cal Fire asking members to correct any violations in order to be Fire Safe.
 Details are included in our NEWSLETTER.

 We are very fire and natural disaster conscious, and on this site have provided you with check lists and recommended ways of protecting yourself in case of an emergency.
 Efforts by Local citizens, US Forest Service and Sierra Pacific Industries (SPI) are in the process of circumnavigating Arnold with a Fire Break.
 Our fire prevention check lists and emergency evacuation information serve as guides for you to use to maintain your personal safety and that of your family, friends and the safety of your property should a wildfire or other natural disaster occur in our area.
 We are conscious of water conservation and have provided the latest information on this topic.
-Recent CCWD reports, do indicate a future water rate increase in 2018.

-PG&E is still removing downed trees and continues to do their power line review, PG&E wants property owners approval to remove more vegitation under their power lines to remove fire fuel and make your property more fire safe.
-The County is actively clearing problem trees in their County Roadway easement 15Ft from road center.
+PG&E is felling and removing downed trees to clear their power lines.
+PG&E wants property owners approval to remove more vegitation under their power lines to remove fire fuel and make our community fire safe.
 We encourage owner complaints to the County to clear their culverts and curb drainage systems for drain water control.

-REALTORS: Realtor requests for Association Disclosure Forms HOA 1,2,3 should be emailed to: firstname.lastname@example.org
+REALTORS: Realtor requests for Association Disclosure Forms should be emailed to: email@example.com

 TITLE COMPANIES: Request for Demands for Member Assessment information and Account Balances should be emailed to: firstname.lastname@example.org